mflova/lazy-type-hint/README.md

 an automated way and ensuring that the structure is accessed correctly.
 Although other tools such as `Stubgen` are able to generate `.pyi` files in an automated way, it might be required to edit the environment to indicate where these stub-based files are located.

+## How does it work?

+Both tools parse the data structure to a tree-based data structure.
+Each node represents a different type or container (`list`, `dict`...).
+This tree will allow to 1) detect and simplify equal nodes from the point of view of type hinting, 2) perform similarity based merges or 3) have full control of how each type alias is generated.

+On top of that, `LazyTypeHintLive` will locally update its own internal API and its `pyi` files to include or remove new type hints generated by the tree mentioned above.
+This feature allows the user to use its own type hints without having to manage anything related to its files.

 ## All features